-For EU/EEA students (who apply for their first master course in the Netherlands), the annual tuition fee for the full-time course in 2018-19 is 2060 Euros.
-The annual tuition fee for the part-time course is 1700 Euros.
+For EU/EEA students (who apply for their first master course in the Netherlands), the annual tuition fee for the full-time course in 2023-24 is ±2314 Euros.
+The annual tuition fee for the part-time course in 2023-24 is ±1906 Euros.

 Students with a Dutch bank account, or a bank account in the SEPA area can pay the fee in terms.